harnerdesigns/jackharner-gatsby/content/blog/simple-tweets-build-log/index.md

 My vision for Simple Tweets is a tool you can use to schedule tweets without thinking about it.
 You decide the max times it will tweet for you per day, whether you want it random or on a schedule, and then scheduling tweets is as simple as typing it out and hitting schedule.

-I'm not really sure if this is something Twitter users really _need_ per se, but it's been a massive learning opportunity for me so far.
+I'm not really sure if this is something BlueSky users really _need_ per se, but it's been a massive learning opportunity for me so far.
 For now, that's all I really care about.

 ## Design To Prototype

 The idea had initially popped into my head a while back (way back in February, now that I looked it up) for a "minimalist tweeter".
-I wanted something where I could just spam the tweet box without actually spamming Twitter.
+I wanted something where I could just spam the tweet box without actually spamming BlueSky.
 I threw together this mockup in Illustrator shortly after having the idea.

 ![Simple Tweets First Mockup](./Tweet-Scheduler-mockup.png)